bektas-sari/ecoscan/README.md

-# EcoScan - Sustainable Shopping Assistant
+# EcoScan - Sustainable Shopping Assistant (Flutter APP)

 EcoScan is a cross-platform Flutter application designed to help users make eco-conscious shopping decisions.
 By scanning product barcodes or capturing photos, users can access valuable insights about a product's environmental impact, sustainability rating, and eco-friendly alternatives.
 Powered by TensorFlow Lite and Firebase, EcoScan combines AI-driven image recognition with real-time sustainability data.